Wage & Hour

 Our team was practicing wage and hour law when there were very few other dedicated practitioners in the field.

 Seeking to manage their exposure in this new world, employers are called upon to address not only the most straightforward matters but also to navigate the less defined situations that can be, at the least, troublesome, and in the extreme, highly problematic to an organization – for example, who is really nonexempt, what hours did they work, and what overtime pay are they due.
-Given the demographics of today’s workforce as well as the demands on business environments, it is probable that an employer will indeed encounter wage and hour lawsuit situations.
+Given the demographics of today’s workforce as well as the demands on business environments, it is probable that an employer will indeed encounter wage and hour disputes.

 Brown Rudnick’s nationally renowned Wage and Hour Litigation and Compliance Team has assisted hundreds of companies as they address these challenges.
-This accomplished team is also respected for their role in teaching and publishing on this topic.
+This accomplished team is also respected for its role in teaching and publishing on this topic.
 Their perspective, seasoned knowledge of the law, ability to articulate issues and develop results strategies, altogether translates into pivotal assistance in three critical areas: compliance, training, and when necessary, litigation.

 We provide counsel to employers in the areas impacted by key federal and state wage and hour laws.
 These include, among other laws, the Fair Labor Standards Act (FLSA), the Davis-Bacon Act (DBA), the Service Contract Act (SCA), and state wage laws.
 The primary goal, quite simply, is to avoid or resolve federal and state government investigations and private litigation.